asreview/asreview/docs/source/lab/project_create.rst

 From Discovery
 ~~~~~~~~~~~~~~

-Under Discovery, you can select a existing datasets from the `SYNERGY dataset
+Under Discovery, you can select existing datasets from the `SYNERGY dataset
 <https://github.com/asreview/synergy-dataset>`__ or installed dataset
 extensions.
 The SYNERGY dataset is a collection of fully labeled datasets that
 can be used, but not exclusively, to benchmark the performance of active